-There are several brands of emergency contraceptive pills that may be available in the United States: ella, Plan B One-Step, Next Choice One Dose, My Way,and Levonorgestrel Tablets.
+There are several brands of emergency contraceptive pills that may be available in the United States, including ella, Plan B One-Step, Take Action, Next Choice One Dose and My Way.
 You can also use many kinds of daily birth control pills to prevent pregnancy after sex.

 ella contains ulipristal acetate, and is sold by prescription only.
-Progestin-only pills, such as Plan B One-Step, Next Choice One Dose, My Way and Levonorgestrel Tablets, contain the hormone levonorgestrel.
-Plan B One-Step is available on the shelf in the family planning aisle, with no age restrictions.
+Progestin-only pills, such as Plan B One-Step, Take Action, Next Choice One Dose and My Way, contain the hormone levonorgestrel.
+Progestin-only pills are available on the shelf in the family planning aisle, with no age restrictions.
 You should not be asked for ID to buy Plan B One-Step, Take Action, or other generic versions.
 Both men and women can purchase it.
 Your other options for emergency contraception include taking a different dose of your daily birth control pills (most of which contain both progestin and estrogen, so they are called “combined” pills) or having a health care provider insert an IUD within five days after your birth control failed, you had sex without using contraception, or you were made to have sex against your will.

 ella is more effective than progestin-only pills (like Plan B One-Step), particularly if you are close to ovulation.
 In clinical studies, the effectiveness of ella did not decline over a 5-day period after unprotected sex, while progestin-only EC may be ineffective on the fifth day.
 However, because each individual woman may not know exactly how close she is to ovulating, it is important to take EC as soon as possible after unprotected sex.
 Both ella and progestin-only pills are more effective and have fewer side effects than combined emergency contraceptive pills.